bch-tnc/eeg/README.md

 - convert proprietary neuroscore chunks into non-proprietary .csv (or .txt) chunks using neuroscore
 - stitch together .csv chunks into contiguous signals and save as .mat files using DSI_Load.m
 - apply the filters that make sense to apply before the recording gets chopped up
+- define window types in windowDefinition.xlsx
-- populate an Excel Sheet with the window times and durations of interest for each mouse
+- populate WOI.xlsx with the window types and start times of interest for each mouse
-- have a script generate the correct window times and durations for you
-- using the above Excel Sheet, extract these windows of interest (WoI) with extractWindows.m
 - apply any other filters necessary (none at the moment)
 - calculate oscillation band power for each WoI and save data to Excel spreadsheet
 - run a script to average the power band values we are interested in